The Multidimensional Assessment of Dangerousness: Competence Assessment

 Legal Views

-to view suicidal mental patients as globally incompetent, often without
+have often tended to view suicidal mental patients as globally incompetent,

-any evidence for this view.
-While the courts in question often appear
+often without any evidence for this view.
+While the courts in question

-to be unaware that this process is occurring. the patient is essentially
+often appear to be unaware that this process is occurring. the patient

-portrayed as a child in the hands of parentally responsible clinicians.
+is essentially portrayed as a child in the hands of parentally responsible

-[13] In such a characterization. the "child-patient" cannot really be
+clinicians.
+[13] In such a characterization. the "child-patient" cannot

-that, when the issue is the right to refuse treatment instead of malpractice,
+the paradox that, when the issue is the right to refuse treatment instead

 Starting from the premise of global incompetence, courts then employ a